ldodds/sparql-doc/README.md

 You'll need to make sure you have the following installed:

-* Ruby 1.9.3
+* Ruby 2.5.0+
 * RubyGems
+* Bundler
 * Rake

-The code uses two gems which you'll need to have installed: JSON and [Redcarpet](https://github.com/vmg/redcarpet):

-	[sudo] gem install json redcarpet

 Once you have those installed, clone the repository and run the provided rake targets to build and install the gem
 locally:

 	git clone https://github.com/ldodds/sparql-doc.git
 	cd sparql-doc

-	rake package
+The code uses two gems which you'll need to have installed: JSON and [Redcarpet](https://github.com/vmg/redcarpet):

-	rake install
+	bundle install

-Once installed you should have a `sparql-doc` command-line tool.
+Once installed you should be able to run the `bin/sparql-doc` command-line tool.

 ## Usage